Rosângela Lula da Silva

-Rosângela Lula da Silva (born 27 August 1966), commonly known by her nickname Janja (/pt/), is the First Lady of Brazil as the wife of president Luiz Inácio Lula da Silva.
+Rosângela Lula da Silva (born 27 August 1966), commonly known as Janja, is the first lady of Brazil as the wife of President Luiz Inácio Lula da Silva.
 Previously, she was an assistant to the Director-General and coordinator of sustainable development programs at hydroelectric dam Itaipu Binacional, and a communications and institutional affairs advisor at electric utilities company Eletrobras.

 Biography

 Rosângela was born in União da Vitória, in the state of Paraná.
+She is the daughter of José Clóvis da Silva (died 2024) and Vani Terezinha Ferreira (died in 2020 from COVID-19).
 She moved to Curitiba during her childhood.
 Silva joined the Workers' Party at 17 years of age, in 1983.
 In 1990, she enrolled for studies of Social Science at the Federal University of Paraná and specialized in History.

 Janja began working at hydroelectric dam Itaipu Binacional on 1 January 2005 and was an assistant to the Director-General, as well as coordinator of sustainable development programs.
 Between 2012 and 2016, she was communications and institutional affairs advisor at electric utilities company Eletrobras, in Rio de Janeiro.
 In 2016, she returned to Itaipu.
 She resigned from the company on 1 January 2020.

 Personal life

-Janja and Luiz Inácio Lula da Silva, 21 years her senior, began dating in 2017, the year his second wife, Marisa Letícia Lula da Silva, died from a stroke.
-They remained together when Lula was arrested and incarcerated for corruption and money laundering at the Federal Police headquarters in Curitiba in April 2018.
+Janja and Luiz Inácio Lula da Silva began dating in 2017.
+They remained together when Lula was arrested and incarcerated at the Federal Police headquarters in Curitiba in April 2018.
 Lula complained that they were not given conjugal rights.

 When Lula was released, on 8 November 2019, he and Janja announced their engagement.
 They married on 18 May 2022 in São Paulo in a Catholic ceremony.